Yakobus, hamba Allah dan Tuhan Yesus Kristus,

 (a) kemarahan manusia.
 When we’re angry we make bad decisions, say dumb things, and make other people angry.
 Anger is a legitimate emotion, but it is not a tool that God uses.
 The kingdom of God is built on peace and righteousness, not anger and wrath.

-Some think that anger is useful for getting people to repent.
-Angry preachers portray an angry God who is angry at you and your sin.
-But the God Jesus revealed is nothing like this.
+Yet some think anger is useful for getting people to repent.
+For this reason, angry preachers portray an angry God who is angry at you and your sin.
+But the God Jesus revealed is not like this.
 God reaches out to us in love, not anger.
 It is his kindness that leads us to repentance (Rom.
 2:4).

-(b) Kebenaran Tuhan can be contrasted with the manmade righteousness that comes from right-living and keeping the rules (see masuk for Matt.
+(b) Kebenaran Tuhan can be contrasted with manmade righteousness (see masuk for Matt.
 6:33).
 Our righteousness will never qualify us for the kingdom of heaven (Matt.
 5:20), but anyone, even the worst sinner, can receive the gift of God’s righteousness (see masuk for Rom 5:17).